wodenx/Bodiless-JS/packages/fclasses/README.md

 ## Tokens

-In bodiless, you implement design tokens as React higer-order components (HOC).
+In Bodiless, you implement design tokens as React higher-order components (HOC).
 Applying the HOC to a component is equivalent to styling that component with a
 token: